apache/accumulo-website/_docs-2/getting-started/features.md

 ### Iterators

-[Iterators] are a server-side programming mechanism that encode functions such as filtering and aggregation within the data management steps (scopes where data is read from or written to disk) that happen in the tablet server.
+[Iterators] are server-side programming mechanisms that encode functions such as filtering and aggregation within the data management steps (scopes where data is read from or written to disk) that happen in the tablet server.